Public Universal Friend: Death and legacy

-The Public Universal Friend's health had been declining since the turn of the century; by 1816 the preacher had begun to suffer from a painful edema, but continued to receive visitors and give sermons.
+The Public Universal Friend's health had been declining since the turn of the century; by 1816, the preacher had begun to suffer from a painful edema but continued to receive visitors and give sermons.
 The Friend gave a final regular sermon in November 1818 and preached for the last time at the funeral of sister Patience Wilkinson Potter in April 1819.

 The Friend died on July 1, 1819; the congregation's death book records "25 minutes past 2 on the Clock, The Friend went from here."
 In accordance with the Friend's wishes, only a regular meeting and no funeral service was held afterwards.
-The body was placed in a coffin with an oval glass window set in top, interred four days after death in a thick stone vault in the cellar of the Friend's house.
+The body was placed in a coffin with an oval glass window set into its top and interred four days after death in a thick stone vault in the cellar of the Friend's house.
 Several years later, the coffin was removed and buried in an unmarked grave in accordance with the preacher's preference.
 Obituaries appeared in papers throughout the eastern United States.
 Close followers remained faithful, but they too died over time; the congregation's numbers dwindled due to their inability to attract new converts amid a number of legal and religious disagreements.
 The Society of Universal Friends disappeared by the 1860s.

 The Friend's Home and temporary burial chamber stands in the town of Jerusalem, and it is included on the National Register of Historic Places.
 It is believed to be located on the same branch of Keuka Lake as the birthplace of Seneca chief Red Jacket, but his birthplace is disputed.
 The Yates County Genealogical and Historical Society's museums in Penn Yan exhibit the Friend's portrait, Bible, carriage, hat, saddle, and documents from the Society of Universal Friends.
 As late as the 1900s, inhabitants of Little Rest, Rhode Island, called a species of solidago Jemima weed because its appearance in the town coincided with the preacher's first visit to the area in the 1770s.

 The Friend and followers were pioneers of the area between Seneca and Keuka lakes.
 The Society of Universal Friends erected a grain mill in Dresden.